imsweb/django-508-plugins/README.md

 **Note**:  It is **highly** recommnded you do not include both `plugins.selectWoo` and `plugins.select2` stylesheets in the same template.
 These stylesheets include rules that will conflict with each other and can cause unexpected results.

+Minified versions of `selectWoo` source files are also included in the install.

 ### datepicker

 Add `plugins.datepicker` to your `INSTALLED_APPS` setting.
 In order for the 508 Compliant datepicker to work, you must include jQuery UI in your template.
 Add the following source files to your template::